 A complete list of things to do in Mostar whether you are just coming on a day trip or staying in Mostar for a few days.

-If you are just passing through, I’ll list a few important things to see and do in Mostar you could enjoy during a day trip.
+If you’re just coming to Mostar for a few hours I’ll list a few important things to see and do in Mostar you could enjoy during a day trip.

 As the bus pulled into town already wrapped in the glow of the setting sun I suddenly felt at ease.
 There is something about this city, the vibe, the energy, the beauty and the peace resembling the feeling of arriving home.